MAIRA-2: Grounded Radiology Report Generation: Extended methods

+Deriving a grounded report generation dataset from an existing narrative-style report generation dataset requires (i)~extracting sentences describing individual findings, and (ii)~acquiring spatial annotations for each finding.
+For this second step, we prepared a detailed annotation protocol for experts to follow, which is provided in \cref{app:annotation_protocol}.
+In the next section, we describe the process of extracting the sentences.

-\subsection{Extraction of sentences from reports}
+\subsubsection{Extraction of sentences from reports}

-We convert narrative reports (specifically the \reportsection{Findings} section) into lists of sentences, wherein each sentence should mention at most one finding.
-We do this in two places: 1) Construction of grounded reports, as described in \Cref{sec:taskdef}, 2) To enable the use of \evmetric on narrative reports, since it operates on lists of sentences.
+Using \acp{LLM} we convert narrative reports (specifically the \reportsection{Findings} section) into lists of sentences, wherein each sentence should mention at most one finding.
+We do this in two places: (i)~construction of grounded reports, as described in Methods, and (ii)~to enable the use of \evmetric on narrative reports, since it operates on lists of sentences.

 In \cref{lst:phrasification_system,lst:phrasification_fewshot} we show the system message and one of the few-shot examples used for this task.
 Due to space limitations, the complete set of few-shots will be shared alongside the metric implementation here: \radfactcode.
+We use GPT-4 for this task, through a private Azure OpenAI deployment.